-- 9) The service replies the result of adding the credentials to the user. - The client requests the service to list the available services. - 11) The service provides the KeyNote, the current set of action attributes such as domain in which this application is used, room in which the service runs, current Time and the method requested by the client. - 12) The Service queries the KeyNote for authorizing the action requested by the client. - 13) The KeyNote engine verifies the credential against its current set of attributes and returns the result to the Service. - 14) The Service determines whether to perform the action requested by the client or not depending on the result from the KeyNote engine.
+- 6) The service provides the required policy to KeyNote database to be used to verify the client's credentials later. - 7) The client provides his credential to the service. - 8) The service adds this credential to the KeyNote database. - 9) The service replies the result of adding the credentials to the user. - 10) The client requests the service to list the available services. - 11) The service provides to KeyNote the current set of action attributes such as domain in which this application is used, room in which the service runs, current Time and the method requested by the client. - 12) The Service queries KeyNote for authorizing the action requested by the client. - The KeyNote engine verifies the credential against its current set of attributes and returns the result to the Service. - 14) The Service determines whether to perform the action requested by the client or not depending on the result from the KeyNote engine.
 If the Service performs the action, it returns the result to the client.
 Else, it returns an Access Denied exception to the client.